-Make sure your new 3D land edge have a slightly darker shade than the existing land, and then begin neatening up the corners.
-Use your Pen tool to add anchor points where paths need raising or lowering.
+Make sure your new 3D land edges have a slightly darker shade than the existing land, and then begin neatening up the corners.
+Use your Pen Tool to add anchor points where paths need raising or lowering.

-Then use your Pathfinder tool to create extra pieces where there should be shade (according to your light source).
+Then use your Pathfinder panel to create extra pieces where there should be shade (according to your light source).
 Make these objects a suitable degree darker.

-Should you need to identify the buildings or areas on your map, adding some numerical reference would be a good idea..
+Should you need to identify the buildings or areas on your map, adding some numerical references would be a good idea.
 You could do this by placing numbers in the same way as the street names; scaled and as though they are lying on the ground.
 Alternatively, clear differentiation could also be advisable.
 Simple 2D circles and numbers will allow easy identification of your buildings.

-It's in Dutch, but we'll just put that down to authenticity..
-Welkom in Brielle, typical of the kind of sign you'd see entering any town or village in Holland, so we'll add a welcome sign to our map.
+It's in Dutch, but we'll just put that down to authenticity.
+Welkom in Brielle is typical of the kind of sign you'd see entering any town or village in Holland, so we'll add a welcome sign to our map.
 It's fairly important that people know what they're looking at after all.

 Having tied together all your elements (plus an unlimited amount of possible other elements), you'll have a finished map.
 It can always be edited in the future, either by directly editing the 3D illustration or the 2D basis which you saved earlier.
 Whether your map is of a town, a room, or a University campus, the theory remains the same.
 Don't forget; the important thing is that information is conveyed quickly, logically, attractively and clearly.
 I hope you have fun with this one!